I recently moved to Ambergris Caye, Belize, from Portland, Oregon…

 Meeting Maria And Learning To Cook With Coconuts

-I met Maria, the self-appointed “Coconut Lady,” at one of these stands and quickly succumbed to her marketing efforts.
+I met Maria, the self-appointed “Coconut Lady” at one of these stands and quickly succumbed to her marketing efforts.
 I defy you not to do the same when her sales pitch and booming voice are propelled in your direction.

 Maria is a fast-talking lover of all things coconut, even making her own fragrant coconut oil.
 She sold me a gallon of fresh coconut water and a handful of cooking tips to go along with it.

-She also convinced me to buy a large bag of coconut flesh.
-It was about the same size as the gallon jug of water.
 To say it looked unappetizing would be an understatement.
 It looked like slimy fish flesh.
 Without knowing exactly what I’d do with it, I bought it.

 This brings me to my first question for anyone thinking of moving to Belize (or any foreign country): How open are you to trying new things?